top of page

 Exercise and Sleep

 Exercise strongly improves sleep quality, but timing matters.
-Morning or afternoon exercise often improves sleep that night.
-Light evening movement—like stretching or a slow walk—can actually help.
+Morning or afternoon exercise improves sleep that night.
+Light evening movement—like stretching or a slow walk—actually helps.
 Very intense exercise within 1–2 hours of bedtime may raise adrenaline and delay sleep for some people.

 Warm Showers and Body Temperature